Ann Arbor, MI Solar Panels

 Learn MoreFrequently Asked Questions

-Ann Arbor does not have traditional net metering.
-Michigan utilities, including DTE Energy and Consumers Energy serving Ann Arbor, use a net billing system where excess solar energy is credited at rates lower than retail electricity prices.
+No, Ann Arbor does not have traditional net metering.
+Michigan utilities including DTE Energy and Consumers Energy use a net billing system where you pay full retail rates for electricity from the grid but receive lower credits for excess solar energy exported back to the grid.

-Yes, solar panels increase home value in Ann Arbor, MI.
-Research shows that solar installations typically add value to residential properties, with a Zillow study finding homes with solar panels sell for 4.1% more than comparable homes without solar.
+Yes, solar panels increase home value in Ann Arbor.
+According to a Zillow study, homes with solar panels sell for approximately 4.1% more than comparable homes without solar.
+For Ann Arbor’s median home price, this translates to thousands of dollars in added value.